Proven-Paradox/shaper-system/Handbook.md

 * **Careful** - An Ability that normally only uses the listed Major or Minor Action, but that is improved if you also use your second Action on it, representing taking the time to do it right.
 * **Grounded** - An Terrain Ability with the [Grounded] tag must be cast with a floor beneath it.
 These Abilities cannot be cast at airborne squares, and do not affect characters with the [Hover](#hover) Power or [Flight](#flight) Condition.
 * **Overload** - An Ability that can be improved if you add an additional cost.
 This represents putting more of your energy or power into the Ability.
-* **Taunt** - If you have Taunt and are in a space with any other ally, enemies must target you.
-Any Abilities that pick a target can only pick you.
-Abilities that affect squares instead of targets can still affect your allies as normal.
 * **Upkeep** - Any Ability with an Upkeep in its cost requires the given cost to be paid at the beginning of the user's turn.
 As long as its Upkeep is paid, the Ability has no duration.
 (To clarify; the listed cost is paid when the action starting it is taken, and the Upkeep cost is paid on all subsequent rounds.)

 The Buff/Debuff tracks are a way of measuring advantage or disadvantage Offense or Defense.
 Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.